John C. McManus

 Award-Winning Professor, Author, and Military Historian

 John C. McManus is Curators’ Distinguished Professor of U.S. military history at the Missouri University of Science and Technology (Missouri S&T).
 This professorship is bestowed by the University of Missouri Board of Curators on the most outstanding scholars in the University of Missouri system.
 McManus is the first ever Missouri S&T faculty member in the humanities to be named Curators’ Distinguished Professor.
-As one of the nation’s leading military historians, and the author of thirteen well received books on the topic, he is in frequent demand as a speaker and expert commentator.
+As one of the nation’s leading military historians, and the author of fifteen well received books on the topic, he is in frequent demand as a speaker and expert commentator.
 In addition to dozens of local and national radio programs, he has appeared on Cnn.com, Fox News, C-Span, the Military Channel, the Discovery Channel, the National Geographic Channel, Netflix, the Smithsonian Network, the History Channel and PBS, among others.
 He also served as historical advisor for the bestselling book and documentary Salinger, the latter of which appeared nationwide in theaters and on PBS’s American Masters Series.
 During the 2018-2019 academic year, he was in residence at the U.S. Naval Academy as the Leo A. Shifrin Chair of Naval and Military History, a distinguished visiting professorship.
 His current project is a major three volume history of the U.S. Army in the Pacific/Asia theater during World War II.
 He is the host of two podcasts, Someone Talked! in tandem with the National D-Day Memorial, and We Have Ways of Making You Talk in the USA alongside Al Murray and James Holland.